 3 tsp salt

 4 green cardamom pods

 The night before you make the chutney, put your feijoas (skins and all) in a food processor and whizz them up until you have a lumpy mix, not a puree.
 You’ll need to do it in batches for this amount of feijoas.

 Do the same with the red onions and the lemons – cut the lemons in half and flick out the pips before you whizz them.

 Remove the stems and seeds from the green chillies and slice finely.
-Mix the sludge of feijoas, lemons, onions and the chillies in a large bowl.
+Mix the sludge of feijoas, lemons, onions, and the chillies in a large bowl.
 Add the salt and vinegar and mix slightly, then add the sugar.
-Cover the bowl and leave on the bench overnight.
+Cover the bowl and leave it on the bench overnight.

-The next day, preheat the oven to 180°C. Give the mixture in the bowl a good stir, then add the cassia, cardamom and chilli flakes.
+The next day, preheat the oven to 180°C. Give the mixture in the bowl a good stir, then add the cassia, cardamom, and chilli flakes.
 Pour this into a large roasting dish and cook for 2-3 hours.
-Give it a stir every half hour or so.
+Stir it every half hour or so.
 It is cooked when the mixture is reddish-brown and most of the moisture has evaporated.

 Take out the cassia quill and cardamom pods.
 Pour the chutney into clean jars, seal, and leave for at least a week for the flavours to settle and meld.
 It should keep for at least a year in a cool place.

 OTHER FEIJOA COOKING IDEAS